mklemm/jaxb-expression-plugin/plugin/README.md

 On the other hand, there is the "code injection" plugin that just copies arbitrary java code to the generated class' body.
 The expression plugin tries to fill the gap between these two extremes.
-XSD and binding config files should be kept free of programming-language-specific content, and entering literal java code there is not acceptable if you want to share your XSDs as part of an interface description of e.g. a REST service.
-But sometimes yopu need more flexibility in generating certain additional methods than just the generic toString(), hashCode(), and equals() logic.
+XSD and binding config files should be kept free of programming-language specific content, and entering literal java code there is not acceptable if you want to share your XSDs as part of an interface description of e.g. a REST service.
+But sometimes you need more flexibility in generating certain additional methods than just the generic toString(), hashCode(), and equals() logic.
 The expression plugin lets you implement simple additional methods for a generated class while keeping most of your XSDs and binding files language-independent.
 It only allows to generate